cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---

-## RAG is context engineering
+## RAG as Context Engineering

-The framing that changed how I think about RAG: it is fundamentally an exercise in deciding what information belongs in the LLM's context window and what should be left out.
+RAG is fundamentally a context selection problem: deciding what belongs in the LLM context window and what stays out.

-This matters because the context window is a scarce resource.
+The context window is a scarce resource.
 Token limits impose hard constraints, and attention dispersion means adding more context often weakens reasoning as noise accumulates.
 RAG therefore operates as a two-loop optimization problem.
-At runtime, the system must assemble the minimal sufficient context for a given query.
-Over time, the organization must continuously structure and distill its knowledge assets so that retrieval produces high-density, high-relevance inputs.
+At runtime, the system assembles minimal sufficient context for each query.
+Over time, the organization structures and distills its knowledge assets so retrieval yields high-density, high-relevance inputs.

 The teams that succeed with RAG treat context curation with the same rigor as schema design.
 Teams that struggle usually default to broad ingestion and rely on the model to resolve noise at inference time.